Hugo Henkel

-Hugo Wilhelm Henkel (* 21 January 1881 in Düsseldorf; † 18 December 1952 in Hösel) was a German chemist and industrialist.
-He went down in history as the inventor of the Persil detergent.
+Hugo Wilhelm Henkel (21 January 1881 – 18 December 1952) was a German chemist and industrialist.

 Biography

-Hugo Henkel was born as the third and youngest son of the married couple Fritz and Elisabeth Henkel, born von der Steinen.
+Hugo Henkel was born in Düsseldorf as the third and youngest son of the married couple Fritz and Elisabeth Henkel, born von der Steinen.
 He studied chemistry in Stuttgart and Berlin, graduating in 1905 with a doctorate in chemistry.
 In Stuttgart he became a member of the Corps Stauffia Stuttgart.
 During his time in Berlin, he was a fellow student of the Corps Saxonia-Berlin.
 From 1905 he was head of production in his father's company in Düsseldorf-Holthausen and from 1930, he was head of the entire company, of which he had been a partner since 1908.
 He remained in this position until 1938, after which, under pressure from the National Socialists, he moved to the newly founded advisory and supervisory board.
 During his time as owner, the company took over some of its competitors.
 He was instrumental in the founding of the First German Whaling Company mBH, with its headquarters initially in Bremerhaven, and later at Ballindamm in Hamburg.

 In 1914, he became a member of the Düsseldorf City Council as a representative of the Liberal Union.
-On 1 May 1933, he joined the NSDAP (membership number 2,266,961).
+On 1 May 1933, he joined the Nazi Party (membership number 2,266,961).
 From May 1934 to 1942 he was a member of the Düsseldorf City Council and from 1937 at the latest, he was a member of the Supervisory Board of Deutsche Bank AG.